shrimpyuk/reqwestplus/README.md

 # reqwestplus

-A fork of [reqwest](https://github.com/seanmonstar/reqwest) and [reqwest-impersonate](https://github.com/4JX/reqwest-impersonate) containing additional features like TLS and h2 configurations.
+A fork of [reqwestplus](github.com/ignassew/reqwestplus) and [reqwest-impersonate](https://github.com/4JX/reqwest-impersonate) containing further patches updating the libraries patched more mainstream.

 This fork has features designed to match my specific usecase, and although open source, it isn't intended for general use.
 I can't guarantee API stability, or that any of additional features will make sense to you.